 Might I daresay some people have more money than sense?
 Well, I have said it now, so that’s that.

-3. Visit Lulworth Cove and the Durdle Door
+3. Visit Lulworth Cove & see the Durdle Door

 Durdle Door is a natural limestone arch that frames the most eastern side of the coast stretching into Lulworth Cove.